gradle/gradle/subprojects/docs/src/docs/release/notes.md

     includeBuild("../my-settings-plugin")
 }
 plugins {
-    id("my.settings-plugin") // assuming that the above included build produces a settings plugin my.settings-plugin }
+    id("my.settings-plugin")
+}
 ```
+The above example assumes that the included build produces a settings plugin with id `my.settings-plugin`.

 Builds included inside `pluginManagement` block can also contribute project plugins, however, any library components they
 produce will not be visible to the including build.